sheesh9999/DISEP/README.md

 npm run dev
 ```

-4. Open your browser and navigate to:
+4. Open Chrome and navigate to:
 ```
 http://localhost:5173
 ```